 You’ve probably heard the word ‘niche’ more times than you can count but without realizing exactly what it is or how important it is for your business.
 It’s a tricky word because it can be used as a noun, adjective, and verb.
 It means specialization within business and professions.
-Take for example a doctor, who specializes in the brain, heart, liver, eyes, etc. When they choose their specialization, they choose their niche.
+Take, for example, a doctor specializing in the brain, heart, liver, eyes, etc. When they choose their specialization, they choose their niche.

 It works the same in business, where a niche is a subset of a larger industry.
-Toys are an industry where action figures are a niche within that industry.
+For example, toys are an industry where action figures are a niche within that industry.
 The action figure niche can then be divided into more niches, like superheroes, military, and so forth.
 Therefore, a niche isn’t always easy to define and can adapt over time.

 Another example can be consumer electronics, which is an industry.
 Smartphones are a niche within the consumer electronics industry.
 Many companies start within a niche and then diversify to conquer other niches.
-A great example could be Apple, which started making computers and are now making consumer electronics in many niches.
-A company that always kept their focus on a specific niche is Intel, that continues to focus solely on producing the best chips and processors.
+A great example could be Apple, which started making computers and is now making consumer electronics in many niches.
+A company that always kept its focus on a specific niche is Intel that continues to focus solely on producing the best chips and processors.

 As seen with Apple, the niche doesn’t have to be your sole focus for eternity.
-You can start with a small niche and expand your focus after you conquered your niche to continue your growth.
+Instead, you can start with a small niche and expand your focus after conquering your niche to continue your growth.

 How To Choose Your Niche In 4 Steps